sneha1803/hotelbookingoptimizing/README.md

 As an industry with a rapid ebb & flow of demand, operating within highly seasonal patterns, flexibility is at the core of the hospitality industry.

-Having a thumb on the pulse is not only visionary but vital for a hotel's survival.
-Achieving this heightened awareness of customer demands and business needs requires routine and rigouorus data anaylsis
+Having a finger on the pulse is not only visionary but vital for a hotel's survival.
+Achieving this heightened awareness of customer demands & business needs requires routine & rigouorus data anaylsis

 ### Sources Dataset: https://www.kaggle.com/datasets/thedevastator/hotel-bookings-analysis/data
 For this project, I utilized MySQL for data cleaning and analysis, followed by in-depth exploration and visualization of key business metrics using Power BI.